This post may include affiliate links. Thank you for your support.

 This easy Slow Cooker Brisket Beef takes 10 minutes and 8 ingredients to prepare – set it and forget it in the crock pot!
 Featuring spice-rubbed beef brisket slow cooked with a sticky, sweet apricot sauce, you’ll fall head over heels in love with the robust taste of this ultra-tender, flavorful beef.
 This simple recipe for slow cooker brisket is perfect for any and every occasion, from family dinners and holiday parties; to potlucks, summer picnics and everything in between.

-Update: This post was originally published in April 2015.
-I’ve updated this post to include new photos and more information about slow cooker brisket of beef.
+Update: This recipe was originally published in April 2015.
+I made updates to the article below to include more information about slow cooking a brisket of beef.
 Plus, there’s now a recipe video to show you how just easy it is to make restaurant-quality brisket at home!

 Hi, friends!
 Sith the Easter holiday fast approaching, I knew I had to share my family’s favorite festive main that never lets me down.
 And, no offense to ham, but it’s got absolutely nothing on this meltingly tender beautiful brisket of beef roast with sticky apricot glaze!